holdenlee/philosophocle/pages/about.md

 You may contact the Philosophocle administration at [philosophocler@gmail.com](mailto:philosophocler@gmail.com) and follow us at @[philosophocler](https://twitter.com/philosophocler).
 Please note that if you contact us, you give us your consent to reproduce our communications (with appropriate modifications), in order to foster cultural exchange.

 The shortlink for this website is [http://philosophocle.tk](http://philosophocle.tk).
+We update approximately 2 times per week.